 From mid-2026 onwards, that strategy may need to be reconsidered.

 The updated Wise announcement makes the position clearer than it was in March 2026.
-The main issue is no longer simply that changes are coming.
-The issue is that affected users now have a confirmed timeline, confirmed product restrictions and confirmed account limits.
+Affected users now have a confirmed timeline, clearer product restrictions and confirmed account limits.

 We will provide further updates as regulatory clarity develops.